h3nd3r/nutrition_pro/README.md

 <NEED TO UPDATE>
 - Start a conversation with the AI tutor by typing a message.
-- The application will process your input, update the student record, and provide a contextual response.
+- The application will process your input, update the user record, and provide a contextual response.
-- Student records are automatically updated and stored in `student_record.md`.
+- User records are automatically updated and stored in `user_record.md`.

 ## Key Components

 <NEED TO UPDATE>
 - `app.py`: Main application file containing the Chainlit setup and message handling logic.
 - `prompts.py`: Contains prompt templates for system instructions and assessments.
-- `student_record.py`: Handles reading, writing, and formatting of student records.
+- `user_record.py`: Handles reading, writing, and formatting of user records.

 ## Contributing